Pioneering commercial

 Designed, built, and operated by Tokamak Energy, ST40 is the world’s highest-field spherical tokamak.

-HTS magnets for fusion
+HTS magnet systems for fusion

 HTS is a transformative technology for getting clean, limitless fusion energy on the grid faster.